-(3) The premium for increased limits shall be subject to any experience rating, merit rating, deductible credit, carrier's premium discount or retrospective rating, if applicable.
+- (3) The premium for increased limits shall be subject to any experience rating, merit rating, deductible credit, carrier's premium discount or retrospective rating, if applicable. - c.
+Accident Limit d.
+Disease Limits

 The limit of liability under Part Two for Bodily Injury by Accident applies to all bodily injury arising out of any one accident.